TherapyNottingham/academic-kickstart/content/fees/index.md

 - £50 per hour

 ## Payment
-Card payments preferred.
-Online sessions will be invoiced following the session for payment online.
+Card payments or Direct Debit preferred.
+Online sessions will be invoiced following the session, which can be paid online.

 By arrangement, monthly invoicing also available.

 ## Fee review